FAQs about student parking permits

 How many sophomores will get a permit?

-A limited number of sophomores (est. <100) will be able to request the Sophomore type of permit prior to the start of each semester, but the number of Soph permits which will be offered depends upon two factors: projected parking space on campus, and whether or not road usage by the Westmont community can handle more vehicles in the area.
-We make 75 Soph permits available for reservation at the start of the fall semester.
-When requests for the Soph permit exceed the number which have been made available for request, the only remaining option for sophomores is to get on the waitlist during the online request process.
-It is worthwhile to get on the waitlist, if that is the only option available, as we have been able to offer Soph permits over time.
+Sophomores are able to request the Sophomore type of permit prior to the start of each semester, but the number of Soph permits which will be granted depends upon two factors: projected parking space on campus, and whether or not road usage by the Westmont community can handle more vehicles in the area.
+In Fall 2016, we were able to offer 20 permits to sophomores in August, and 20 more in late August/early September.

 Additional Soph permits may be made available later in the semester, depending on the two factors mentioned above.
 Additional permits might not be available until the Fall Holiday in October, if at all.
 Similarly, additional Soph permits for the spring semester may not be available until the President's holiday in February, if at all.
 Sophomores should not bring vehicles to the Santa Barbara or the campus unless they have successfully requested a permit online.

 I'm a transfer.
-How do I find out if I am eligible for a permit?
+How do I find out if I can get a permit?

 Are permits required during holidays and breaks?